tob-insurance/oracle-mcp-server/README.md

 ## Support

 For issues and questions:
-- Create an issue in our GitHub repository
+- Create an issue in this GitHub repository
-- Check our [FAQ](docs/FAQ.md) for common questions
-- Join our community discussions